- This event has passed.

 Our publications are intended for mature readers.
 While our primary audience is adults we are NOT limited to any one demographic.
 We have knowingly published work from creators as young as 9 and as old as 95.

-We are free to publish what we wish but we will maintain a level of decency; therefore, nothing obscene, pornographic, racist, or bigoted will be accepted.
+We are free to publish what we wish but we will maintain a level of decency; therefore, nothing obscene, adult content, racist, or bigoted will be accepted.

 The publisher has decided to focus on non-religious poetry, artwork, and stories.
 That said, since many authors are highly influenced by their faiths, work that expresses faith may be acceptable but writing or artwork that preaches a faith will not be accepted.
 Work that questions faith in general may be acceptable.
 Work designed to insult the followers of any certain religion will be rejected the same as work of a bigoted nature.